For Baptisms:

 Steps for each catechumen to follow during his or her catechumenate:

-Syllabus for Catechism Classes at St. Michael Church
+Syllabus for Catechism Classes at St. Philip Church

 Fall classes generally run October through mid-December, and Spring Classes late February through April.
 Topics will be broken up into more than one session as needed.
 Recordings/Summaries may be available for missed sessions.